OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

 - As a bank,
   I want to check whether the address change impacts risk classification or reporting obligations
   so that I can trigger internal reassessments where necessary.

+## Use Case 3 – KYC Review / Periodic Update

+### Stakeholder: External Asset Manager / Financial Intermediary (EAM/FIM)

+- As an external asset manager,
+  I want to initiate a KYC update for my client after an annual review or client meeting
+  so that I can ensure compliance with regulatory obligations and internal policies.

+- As an external asset manager,
+  I want to update client-related information such as occupation, source of wealth, and tax status
+  so that the bank has an up-to-date client risk profile.

+- As an external asset manager,
+  I want to provide updated documentation (e.g., new ID, tax forms, questionnaires)
+  so that the bank can reassess the client’s status and maintain a compliant file.

+- As an external asset manager,
+  I want to receive confirmation from the bank once the updated KYC information has been accepted
+  so that I know the file is complete and no open issues remain.

+### Stakeholder: PMS System

+- As a PMS system,
+  I want to support structured KYC data input and change tracking (e.g., source of funds, PEP status, client occupation)
+  so that changes can be transmitted to the bank in a consistent and machine-readable format.

+- As a PMS system,
+  I want to timestamp and log each KYC update submitted to the bank
+  so that audit trails and compliance reporting can be ensured.

+- As a PMS system,
+  I want to allow secure document uploads (e.g., updated ID, self-declarations) linked to the KYC review
+  so that the bank can perform validation and storage without manual transfer steps.

+- As a PMS system,
+  I want to notify the EAM if a previously submitted KYC update was rejected or incomplete
+  so that corrective actions can be taken proactively.

+### Stakeholder: Bank

+- As a bank,
+  I want to receive structured KYC update data from the PMS
+  so that I can automatically refresh the client’s risk profile in the core system.

+- As a bank,
+  I want to receive and archive new supporting documents related to the KYC update
+  so that I can ensure proper documentation for audits and regulatory inspections.

+- As a bank,
+  I want to log all received KYC updates with a timestamp and source system reference
+  so that I have a complete and traceable client history.

+- As a bank,
+  I want to notify the PMS system and EAM whether the KYC update was accepted, rejected, or needs further clarification
+  so that the intermediary can follow up with the client accordingly.

+- As a bank,
+  I want to automatically assess whether a KYC update affects the client’s segmentation or risk scoring
+  so that changes are reflected immediately in our internal classification systems.